brajeshimas/PCB_And_Schematics/README.md

 Welcome to my showcase of schematic diagrams and PCB layout designs created using **KiCad**.
 This repository is dedicated to demonstrating my **hands-on PCB design skills** and attention to detail in circuit development.

+This all sample just created by myself, I can't show any company's property which is designed by me

 ---

 ## 🛠️ Tools Used